Gibbs-type Indian buffet processes: Stick-breaking representations

-These stick-breaking representations are useful for applications because inference procedures may be obtained in which the sticks are auxiliary variables \citep{TGG07,PZWGC2010,paisley2012stick,carin2011variational}.
-Though only a finite number of the sticks may be represented in practice, these representations yield error bounds when we truncate the outer sums in either \cref{eq:stickbreakingrep} or \cref{eq:stickbreakingrep2} to a finite number of terms.
-(See \cite[Thm.~1.5]{CUP} for the most general of these results.)
-Additionally, a Markov chain Monte Carlo routine including an auxiliary variable may be used to numerically integrate over the number of represented sticks, which removes the approximation error in the asymptotic regime of the Markov chain.
+These stick-breaking representations are useful for applications because inference procedures may be obtained in which the sticks are auxiliary variables.
+Though only a finite number of the sticks may be represented in practice, these representations yield error bounds when we truncate the outer sums in either \cref{eq:stickbreakingrep} or \cref{eq:stickbreakingrep2} to a finite number of terms \cite[\S~3.6]{doshi2009variational}; \cite[Thm.~1]{carin2011variational}; \cite[Thm.~1.5]{CUP}.
+Additionally, a Markov chain Monte Carlo routine including an auxiliary variable may be used to numerically integrate over the number of represented sticks, which removes the approximation error in the asymptotic regime of the Markov chain \citep{ishwaran2001gibbs}.